About

 Journal article

-"The Musical Landscape of Attraction: German Cinema and the Heimat Genre", Music and the Moving Image, in review.
+"The Musical Landscape of Attraction: Unheard Generic Heimat in German Cinema", Music and the Moving Image, in review.

 "The Silences of the Woods: Heimat and Anti-Heimat", 19th-Century Music, Special Issue on Film Music, ed.
-Berthold Hoeckner, in review.
+Berthold Hoeckner, forthcoming.

 "Hermann Kretzschmar’s forgotten heirs: ‘Silent’ Film Music as Applied Musical Hermeneutics", in: Music and the Moving Image, 12 (3), 2019, 3–24.